ClassicOldSong/Apollo/README.md

 # Apollo

 Apollo is a self-hosted desktop stream host for [Artemis(Moonlight Noir)](https://github.com/ClassicOldSong/moonlight-android).
-Offering low latency, cloud gaming server capabilities with support for AMD, Intel, and Nvidia GPUs for hardware encoding.
+Offering low latency, native client resolution, cloud gaming server capabilities with support for AMD, Intel, and Nvidia GPUs for hardware encoding.
 Software encoding is also available.
 A web UI is provided to allow configuration and client pairing from your favorite web browser.
 Pair from the local server or any mobile device.

 Major features:

-- [x] Built-in Virtual Display with HDR support
+- [x] Built-in Virtual Display with HDR support that matches the resolution/framerate config of your client automatically
 - [x] Permission management for clients
 - [x] Clipboard sync

 ## Usage

-Refer to LizardByte's documentation hosted on [Read the Docs](https://sushinestream.readthedocs.io/) for now.
+Refer to LizardByte's documentation hosted on [Read the Docs](https://docs.lizardbyte.dev/projects/sunshine) for now.

 Currently Virtual Display support is Windows only, Linux support is planned and will be implemented in the future.